 An example of a “No Response” error would be a link like this: “htps://symphonyagency.com”.
 Crawlers will not pick this up as a 404 error because it doesn’t recognize the address starting with “htps:”.
 So if you’re only looking for 404 errors, this incorrect, broken link will not show up in your audit.

 Ignore Statuses of ‘Connection Refused’ or ‘Blocked’: Sometimes you will link to a website that refuses or blocks certain crawling requests, such as those from Screaming Frog’s SEO Spider.
-This will not have any effect on your website and is not something to worry about.
+This generally will not have any effect on your website and is not something to worry about, but you can enter these links into your address bar directly to make sure that they aren’t 404ing or redirecting.

 Redirection (301 Error, 302 Error, etc.): Check ALL of your internal links for any redirects.
 In most cases, you’ll be able to quickly and easily update these links yourself, so there’s no reason any internal link should ever redirect, or worse, be part of a long redirect chain.

 I’m a perfectionist, so I’ll even go in and fix every link to match the proper trailing end slashes and also update http to https.
-While I don’t think this is generally a concern (as Google probably does not have trouble understanding these are the same pages), I have seen these small discrepancies impact reports in Google Analytics and Google search console.
+While I don’t think this is generally a concern as Google probably does not have too much trouble understanding these are the same pages, I have seen these small discrepancies impact reports in Google Analytics and Google search console.

 302 Redirects: Look for any improperly used 302 Redirects.
 302 Redirects are meant to be used as a temporary redirect and should not be used in place of 301 if the content has been permanently moved.